Weltraumschaf/blog.weltraumschaf.de/content/blog/Hardening-Your-SSHd-with-Ansible.md

 ### Drawback of Changing the Port

 There is one major drawback of this practice: You change the port during your Ansible play which will cause connection errors.
 I guess there are ways to change the port and reconnect during a play, but the most common approach is to split your plays.
 What I suggest is to make a simple "init" playbook which contains the SSH hardening stuff.
 Then you execute this playbook on a fresh machine with default port for SSH.
-After that you execute al your other playbooks as usual.
+After that you execute your other playbooks as usual.

 This approach implies that you run your "init" playbook not via your inventory because this has changed SSH ports or you must overwrite this variable.
 I do the latter: